mit-rss/wall_follower_tesse/README.md

 ## Submission and Grading

-From now on, for each lab, you will be publishing a report on your team's github pages website, giving an 8 minute briefing presentation together with your team, and submitting a [team member assessment form](https://docs.google.com/forms/d/e/1FAIpQLScM6T3JsnlFQldhL_fVmAr9FkUILOjbXHM_nYxK280UZwJPww/viewform).
+From now on, for each lab, you will be publishing a report on your team's github pages website, giving an 8 minute briefing presentation (plus 3 minutes Q&A) together with your team, and submitting a [team member assessment form](https://docs.google.com/forms/d/e/1FAIpQLScM6T3JsnlFQldhL_fVmAr9FkUILOjbXHM_nYxK280UZwJPww/viewform).
 See the deliverables chart at the top of this page for due dates and times.

 You can view the rubrics for the [lab report]() and the [briefing](). **TODO: link to rubrics** You will receive a grade out of 10 points for each.
 Your final lab grade will also be out of 10 points, based on the following weights: